COVID-19/Coronavirus advice to all passengers

 Get a Greencard

-Travel is free until 5 July 2020 but after fares return, you can board easier, faster, and cheaper by using a contactless Greencard instead of cash.
+When fares return on 6 July 2020, you can board easier, faster, and cheaper by using a contactless Greencard instead of cash.
 Get one for free * online or from one of our Greencard Agents around the state.

 Keep up good hygiene and use common sense